| MOSQUITTO.CONF(5) | File formats and conventions | MOSQUITTO.CONF(5) |

 Can be specified multiple times to load multiple plugins.
 The plugins will be processed in the order that they are specified.

-If password_file, or acl_file are used in the config file alongsize plugin, the plugin checks will run after the built in checks.
+If password_file, or acl_file are used in the config file alongsize plugin, the plugin checks will run before the built in checks.

 Not currently reloaded on reload signal.